fbpx

 This is bestowed upon eligible high school juniors and seniors who inhabit Cincinnati’s twenty county BBB service area.
 The monetary value of the scholarship is $1,000.
 The deadline is April 3rd.
 See more info.

-confers $10,000 to a teenage high school graduate who has a parent currently living with metastatic breast cancer or a deceased parent due to metastatic breast cancer. $2,500 is awarded each year for four years provided they maintain a minimum 3.0 GPA.
-The deadline is mid-April.
+Confers $10,000 to a teenage high school graduate who has a parent currently living with metastatic breast cancer or a deceased parent due to metastatic breast cancer. $2,500 is awarded each year for four years provided they maintain a minimum 3.0 GPA.
+Due April 15th.
 More details linked.

 May